List of prime numbers: Residue classes of primes

 Of the form an + d for fixed integers a and d.
 Also called primes congruent to d modulo a.

 The primes of the form 2n+1 are the odd primes, including all primes other than 2.
 Some sequences have alternate names: 4n+1 are Pythagorean primes, 4n+3 are the integer Gaussian primes, and 6n+5 are the Eisenstein primes (with 2 omitted).
 The classes 10n+d (d = 1, 3, 7, 9) are primes ending in the decimal digit d.

+If a and d are relatively prime, the arithmetic progression contains infinitely many primes.